XTRY1337/Assembly-Cpp-Multiply-Square-Matrix/README.md

 2º Step: Enter a number that is a multiple of 4 into the console

-3º Step: Wait for the result (Program will create automaticly 2 square matrixes to multiply)
+3º Step: Wait for the result (Program will create automaticlly 2 square matrixes to multiply)